scalatra/scalatra/CONTRIBUTING.markdown

 Do some good contributions and we'll give you a shiny commit bit!

 ## Documentation
-Good documentation is core to a succesfull and healthy ecosystem, the more we  have, the merrier.
+Good documentation is core to a successful and healthy ecosystem, the more we  have, the merrier.

 ### Scaladoc
 Scaladoc lives inside the scala source code, if you want to contribute scaladoc patches, do the same thing described above: